Skip to main content

 Electric Freightway

-We’re the principal partner in GRIDSERVE’s Electric Freightway project, delivering one of the biggest and most advanced eHGV charging networks in the world.
+We were the principal partner in GRIDSERVE’s Electric Freightway project, delivering one of the biggest and most advanced eHGV charging networks in the world.

 Decarbonizing the heavy goods sector